yamadashy/repopack/CONTRIBUTING.md

 New versions are managed by the maintainer.
 If you think a release is needed, open an issue to discuss it

-Thank you for contributing to Repopack!
+Thank you for contributing to Repomix!